 The Naturalist of the Year award was established in 1999 by then WSN president Paul Dayton to recognize those unsung heroes who define our future by inspiring young people with the wonders and sheer joy of natural history.
 The awardees are usually educators, actively working in academia who contribute substantially to teaching their students to love, appreciate and protect the wonders of nature.
 The Naturalist of the Year gives a featured presentation at the annual meeting about the importance of mentoring natural history at all levels and the internal rewards that one receives when inspiring others to do so.

 All current WSN members are eligible to submit a nomination for the Naturalist of the Year award.
 The nomination must have the name and title of the nominator, the name and title of the nominee, and a half to one page description of why the nominee should be considered (using above description of the Naturalist of the Year award as a guideline).
-Nominations should be sent to all three of the most recent Naturalists (contact information listed below), with cc to the WSN President and Secretariat.
+Nominations should be sent as a single pdf to to the WSN Secretariat (email@example.com).
 Nominations must be received by 1 July of the award year.
 The recipient for the award is chosen by the most recent three Naturalists.

 UC Santa Barbara